Albert Pujols plays 1st game for Angels since foot surgery

 The Angels likely will play Pujols mostly as a designated hitter again this season to minimize his movement until he is fully healthy.
 He was a DH for 123 games last season, when he played only 28 games at first base.
 He hit .268 with 31 home runs and was fourth in the majors with 119 RBIs.

-Earlier in this camp, Pujols said he wasn't worried about how many games he played in spring training and that his important work comes in the batting cage.

-Pujols has five years and $140 million remaining on the deal he signed as a free agent before the 2012 season.
+Pujols, who has five years and $140 million remaining on the deal he signed as a free agent before the 2012 season, said he's not even thinking about getting into a spring game at first base, and he isn't concerned about his timing right now.
+And he's not worried about how many games he plays in Arizona, adding that the important work comes in the batting cage,

+''It's always good to get some at-bats,'' Pujols said. ''What gets me ready is what I've been doing my whole career, taking my reps in the cage, taking batting practice and stuff like that.''

+And he still has three more weeks to do that before the season opener April 3 at Oakland.